FreeRTOS/FreeRTOS-Kernel/MISRA.md

 MISRA C:2012 Rule 10.4

-Both operands of an operator in which the usual arithmetic conversions are performed shall have the same essential type category
+Both operands of an operator in which the usual arithmetic conversions are performed shall have the same essential type category.

 _Ref 10.4.1_
  - This is a basic comparison of positive values only.